 At this point in the adoption process, birth mothers may sign a relinquishment of parental rights document.
 This document releases the birth mother of all parental rights.
-The adoption family then receives the parental rights.
+The adoption family then receives parental rights.
 Even more, it is important to note that the relinquishment of parental rights signed with a licensed adoption agency is irrevocable.
 This means it cannot be taken back.
 The relinquishment of parental rights is one of the primary adoption requirements in Texas.

 Post-Adoption Birth Mother Rights

 Once the adoption family takes parental rights, the birth mother does not have parental rights to the child according to Texas adoption laws.
 Traditionally, the birth mother and adoption family will meet prior to the birth.
 During this meeting, they will discuss the level of involvement the birth mother may have.
 This interaction is often facilitated by an adoption agency, like Texas Adoption Center, to ensure that everyone’s needs are met.
 Additionally, Texas Adoption Center will work with both parties to ensure that all sides uphold the agreement.

 Relinquishing parental rights can be a stressful decision.
 However, birth mothers with a solid adoption plan can make the decision feeling empowered.